 - submit an application for the practicum to the Field Director (forms are distributed at the meeting);

 - provide evidence in the application that (a) the student has or is completing all prerequisite courses with a C or better; (b) the student has a minimum cumulative GPA of 2.5;

 - be interviewed by a faculty committee on the date scheduled if requested.

 Once a student has been accepted into the field practicum, the student will be assigned to an agency for practicum.
 Students will contact the agency immediately and arrange an interview for the practicum position.
-The student should approach the practicum as a job seeker should approach a prospective employer; she should dress professionally for the interview and conduct herself with professional comportment.
+The student should approach the practicum as a job seeker should approach a prospective employer; she/he should dress professionally for the interview and conduct themselves with professional comportment.

 The field practicum is critical to the achievement of the educational objectives of the Social Work Program at TWU.
 More information about the field practicum is made available prior to the student entering field.

 page last updated 1/11/2017 10:49 AM